SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 .. note::

-   You do not specify a precedence when defining a prefix or postfix operator.
+   You don't specify a precedence when defining a prefix or postfix operator.
    However, if you apply both a prefix and a postfix operator to the same operand, the postfix operator is applied first.